 Once you get the instructions email, you need to click Complete Your Registration.

-From there, installation will start.
+From there, the installation will start.
 We always recommend that you start by installing Document Extractor on your sandbox, and then you can move it to production.
-You should therefore use Test/Sandbox on the Instance field rather than Production for now.
+You should, therefore, use Test/Sandbox in the Instance field rather than Production for now.

 When you choose Test/Sandbox, you’ll need to type your sandbox service username.
 This is simply a dedicated system administrator.
 This user should have elevated access rights to allow modifications of the system.
-Please also make sure this account is not used to access your Salesforce by anyone else.
-You’ll need the service user password and the security token so that you can test the connection.
+Please also make sure this account is not used by anyone else to access your Salesforce.

-If you want to see how the configuration is done in further detail, check out this tutorial installation video
+If you want to see how to do the configuration in further detail, check out this tutorial video.

-Document Extractor uses the help of a managed package with a set of Apex classes and triggers to stub your documents from Salesforce to SharePoint.
-Once installed, you’ll see the package listed in the list of the installed packages.
+Document Extractor uses a managed package with a set of Apex classes and triggers to transfer your documents from Salesforce to SharePoint.
+Once installed, you’ll see that package listed in the list of installed packages.

 Next, you’ll need to provide your SharePoint settings.
 You need to have a user with enough permissions to read and write documents to the document library where documents will be stored.

 Document Extractor uses “Push notifications”, which means that the service detects new documents uploaded to Salesforce.
-The service also uses “Full Scan Polling” as a backup mechanism to ensure that all files were stubbed.
-We recommended you increase the interval of the “Full Scan Polling” to optimize your API calls consumption.
+The service also uses “Full Scan Polling” as a backup mechanism to ensure that all files are transferred.
+We recommend you increase the interval of the “Full Scan Polling” to optimize your API call consumption.

 If you are already using Microsoft SharePoint and all your files are in SharePoint, before you start with Salesforce, you naturally would like your Salesforce objects to have links to those existing documents.